arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 Like this: `・1 ・2 ・3`.
 Do we need to point an end of last token?
 As we'll see next, that's usually not the case.

-We have a speical word for end-of-item token: terminator, but no startinator or any similar word.
+We have a special word for end-of-item token: terminator, but no startinator or any similar word.
-I see some irony in this.
+I see some irony in this.<sup>*</sup>

 Meanwhile, I keep using the word 'delimiter' (albeit it's maybe incorrect)